 Improve Battery Life by Data used in the Background

 Many apps do updates automatically or they download data in the background.
 You should consider disabling this option if you want to prolong your battery life.
 It’s one of the most important methods to improve battery life on an iPhone or any other cell device.

 Here is how to do it:

-It is recommended that you also turn of the automatic download of app updates to increase your battery life.
+It is recommended that you also turn off the automatic download of app updates to increase your battery life.
 Open Settings—iTunes & App Store.
 Go down to Automatic Downloads.
-Set the switch to Off for Apps, Books, Music and Updates.
-Now scroll to Suggested Apps and turn off App Store.
+Set the switch to Off for Apps, Books, Music, and Updates.
+Now scroll to Suggested Apps and turn off the App Store.

 - Go to Settings—Sounds—Vibrate on Ring—Off.
 It is also possible to disable vibrations by setting your phone on Silent.